 What are the different Medicare Supplement plans?

 Medicare Supplement (Medigap) plans help cover certain out-of-pocket costs that Original Medicare doesn’t cover, like copayments, coinsurance and deductibles.
-There are 10 plans available in most states, and the letter of the plan (for example, “Medicare Supplement Plan F”) helps you identify which benefits go with it.
+There are up to 10 plans available in most states, and the letter of the plan (for example, “Medicare Supplement Plan G”) helps you identify which benefits go with it.

 Benefits are standardized across each plan letter.
 So, this means that if you’re interested in Medicare Supplement Plan B, for example, the minimum coverage will be the same across every Medigap Plan B offered in your service area, no matter which insurance company you buy from.
 This means that once you’ve narrowed down which Medicare Supplement plan has the benefits you want, you can focus on comparing factors that may vary, such as premium cost, since minimum coverage will be the same across each letter type.